 “The nurse said, ‘Just a minute, I’ll let you talk to him,’” Schultz recalls.

 For four years, Schultz worked with Reeve here in St. Louis and at his home in New York.
 Upon her advice, his regular nurses packed his tracheotomy site more loosely to preserve his voice, a voice that spoke up on policy and research concerns for people with disabilities and paralysis.

 “What I learned from Christopher Reeve was how to really advocate for people,” she says.
 “It was the experience of a lifetime.”

-Schultz brings that experience to her research and evidence-based classes at Maryville, and to her own research about the need to ensure patients with spinal cord injuries have access to proper exercise equipment.
+Schultz brings that experience to her research and evidence-based classes to Maryville’s McAuley School of Nursing, and to her own research about the need to ensure patients with spinal cord injuries have access to proper exercise equipment.
 Evidence shows movement helps the nervous system to regenerate.

 Even today, Schultz absorbs knowledge from patients she’s never met.
 Through the Christopher and Dana Reeve Foundation, she presents free webinars, conducts a monthly “Ask the Nurse” webcast and writes a weekly blog post.